MarikoSakuragi/BHA-2022/week4/index.md

 <br/>
 **How to make**<br/>
 (1)Mix every contents<br/>
 　Make a mixture of agar and nutrients to glow organisms.<br/>
 <br/>
 (1-1)Put a stirrer bar into a little bigger flask.<br/>
 <br/>
 (1-2)Pour 500ml water into the flask.<br/>
 <br/>
 (1-3)Mesure exactly sugar and agar powder.
 When measuring, you should put a weighing paper on a scale.Instead of weighing paper, it is also OK to measure by using cups of beakers on the scale.<br/>
 ![Medium_1](/photo/92924.jpg)<br/>
 <br/>
 (1-4)Mix (1-3) into the water.(It is easier to put the powders if you fold the weighing paper diagnally.)<br/>
 ![Medium_2](/photo/92920.jpg)<br/>
 <br/>
 (1-5)Turn on the magnetic stirrer to mix up the water and the others.<br/>
 <br/>
 (2)Sterilization<br/>
-**Autocrave** is used to avoid contamination.
+**Autocrave** is used for sterilization.
 Autocrave is like a steamcooker that sterilizes by high temprature steam.<br/>
 ![Medium_3](/photo/92913.jpg)<br/>
 <br/>
 **How to use**<br/>